jbilinski/scriptops.com/_posts/2013-09-09-easy-ad-and-exchange-name-change.md

 ---
 layout: post
-title: "Easy AD and Exchange name change"
+title: Easy AD and Exchange name change
 comments: true
-date: "2013-09-09"
+date: 2013-09-09
-description: "easy ad and exchange name change"
+description: easy ad and exchange name change
-keywords: "powershell, exchange, ad, rename"
+keywords: powershell, exchange, ad, rename
-categories: [powershell, script, interactive, reference]
+categories:
+    - powershell
+    - script
+    - interactive
+    - reference
-tags: [exchange, ad]
+tags:
+    - exchange
+    - ad
+slug: easy-ad-exchange-change
 ---
 I often get requests for name changes of established customers.
 Maintaining the old records as an alias is easy if using an address policy.
 Here's how I like to do this: